hypre-space/hypredrive/docs/usrman-src/introduction.rst

 What is `hypredrive`?
 ---------------------

-`hypredrive` is a high-level interface driver for `hypre`, a package for solving sparse linear systems of equations.
-It's designed to make the process of setting up linear solvers in `hypre` easier via input files in YAML format.
-Whether you are a researcher or an application library developer, `hypredrive` offers an easy way with low overhead to test or access the linear solvers provided by `hypre`.
+`hypredrive` is a high-level interface for `hypre`, a package for solving sparse linear systems of equations.
+It is designed to make configuring and running `hypre` solvers easy via YAML — supplied either as a file on disk or as an in-memory string from application code.
+Whether you are a researcher or an application developer, `hypredrive` offers a lightweight, low-overhead way to access the solvers provided by `hypre`.

 Key Features
 ------------